Studies on the Small Magellanic Cloud have revealed new insights into star and planet formation.

 The James Webb Space Telescope (JWST) has revealed new insights into star and planet formation by studying NGC 346.
 It is one of the most dynamic star-forming regions located in the Small Magellanic Cloud (SMC) over 200,000 light years from Earth.

 The SMC is of particular interest to astronomers.
-This dwarf galaxy resembles the conditions of the early Universe, just 2 or 3 billion years after the Big Bang, known as ‘cosmic noon’, when star formation was at its peak.
+This dwarf galaxy resembles the conditions of the early Universe, just two or three billion years after the Big Bang, known as ‘cosmic noon’, when star formation was at its peak.

 More detail than ever before

 Studying young protostars is the best way to understand how stars formed.
-Previous infrared studies of NGC 346 focused on protostars heavier than about 5 to 8 times the mass of our Sun, but JWST allows astronomers to study galaxies in more detail than ever before.
+Previous infrared studies of NGC 346 focused on protostars heavier than about five to eight times the mass of our Sun, but JWST allows astronomers to study galaxies in more detail than ever before.

 Olivia Jones, Science and Technology Facilities Council (STFC) Webb Fellow at STFC’s UK Astronomy Technology Centre (UK ATC) and lead author on the upcoming paper, currently under peer review, said: